AbeWinters/Threat-Profiles-for-Control-Prioritization/README.md

-# Threat Report Analyzer
+# Control prioritization using sector-based threat profiles
-This repositoty contains a [Jupyter Notebook](./report-analyzer.ipynb) with code to analyze threat reports on threats and threat actors.
-The reports are in PDF format and can be found in [reports](reports), containing reports grouped per year in subfolders.
+This repositoty contains various notebooks with code to analyze determine active threat actors targeting a sector.
+Based on their used TTPs, controls will be prioritized.
-The end goal is to generate a threat profile for an industry with prioritized actors and TTPs, and use this to prioritize security controls.
+The notebooks contain various approaches to reach this goal, and are part of the masters thesis of Abe Winters.
+The current control frameworks implemented are:
+- NIST SP 800-53 rev.5

 ## High level overview
 ![high level overview](./docs/images/High%20level%20methodology.png)